Anushree93/namaste-foodApp/README.md

 - PostCSS is a tool for transforming styles with JS plugins.
 - These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more.

+--------------------------------------------------- EPISODE 10 ------------------------------------------------------------

+what is propdrilling?
+- is a way of passing a prop from a parent to a very deep hierarchy children component.
+- Prop drilling occurs when a parent component has to pass down as props to its children components that do not consume the props
+- instead, they only pass it down to another component that finally consumes it.
+- For example, if the component hierarchy is too deep, prop drilling can lead to long chains of nested components that pass data down through multiple levels of nesting.

+what is lifting state up?
+- Sometimes, you want the state of two components to always change together.
+To do it, remove state from both of them, move it to their closest common parent, and then pass it down to them via props.
+This is known as lifting state up

+what are context provider and context consumer?
+- The provider is responsible for creating and managing the context, which holds the data to be shared between components.
+- On the other hand, the consumer is used to access the context and its data from within a component.